 At 2,800-acres, Lake Burton is a prime spot for skiing, boating and fishing.
-Canoes can be rented during warmer months.
+Kayaks, stand-up paddleboards and canoes can be rented during warmer months.
 Park visitors can tour an adjacent trout rearing station, hike on several nearby trails in the Blue Ridge Mountains or simply relax in this peaceful setting.
 The park’s central location makes it a perfect jumping off spot for exploring area waterfalls, mountain bike trails, shops and restaurants.

 $5 parking.
 Annual passes available.

 Season: March 16–November 30 From December 1–March 15, the park is closed due to seasonal hours.

 7 a.m.–10 p.m.

 8 a.m.–4:30 p.m.